iamkingsgold/iamkingsgold/README.md

 ## 🚀 About

-My name is Kingsley Chidubem Nwoye, also known as KINGSGOLD.
-I am a Software Engineer and Serial Entrepreneur Building with tech.
-From Coal To Gold.
+Kingsley Chidubem Nwoye, also known as KINGSGOLD, is a software engineer and serial entrepreneur building technology startups such as Range Universe while documenting his journey through his FROM COAL TO GOLD philosophy.

 ## FROM COAL TO GOLD